 The Company reviews the carrying value of its long-lived assets, including property and equipment and intangible assets with finite useful lives, for impairment whenever events or changes in circumstances indicate that the carrying value of an asset or asset group may not be recoverable.
 Events that could result in an impairment review include, among others, a significant decrease in the operating performance of a long-lived asset or asset group or the decision to close a fueling station.
 Impairment testing involves a comparison of the sum of the undiscounted future cash flows of the asset or asset group to its carrying amount.
 If the sum of the undiscounted future cash flows exceeds the carrying amount, then no impairment exists.
 If the carrying amount exceeds the sum of the undiscounted future cash flows, then a second step is performed to determine the amount of impairment, if any, to be recognized.
-An impairment loss is recognized to the extent that the carrying amount of the asset or asset group using a discount rate commensurate with the related risk.
-The estimate of future cash flows of the asset or asset group using a discount rate commensurate with the related risk.
+An impairment loss is recognized to the extent that the carrying amount of the asset or asset group exceeds its fair value.
+The fair value of the asset or asset group is based on estimated discounted future cash flows of the asset or asset group using a discount rate commensurate with the related risk.
 The estimate of future cash flows requires management to make assumptions and to apply judgment, including forecasting future sales and expenses and estimating useful lives of the assets.
 These estimates can be affected by a number of factors, including, among others, future results, demand, and economic conditions, many of which can be difficult to predict.